Nursing (Pre-Licensure), Bachelor of Science in Nursing (BS)

 |Social & Behavioral Sciences||3|

-A grade of C or higher in each pre-requisite course is required.
+A grade of C or higher in each pre-requisite and general education course is required.
 However, the cumulative GPA for all pre-requisite courses is 3.0 or higher.

 The following courses must be completed prior to beginning the BSN program.